 SEC.
-96.1.5706.2.5.2.1.
+5706.2.5.2.
 TANKS FOR GRAVITY DISCHARGE.

-Section 5706.2.5.2.1 is added to the California Fire Code to read:
+Section 5706.2.5.2.1 of the California Fire Code is added to read:

 Sec.
 5706.2.5.2.1 Limitations on tanks for gravity discharge.

 Gravity dispensing of Class I or II liquids or Class III liquids that are heated up to or above their flash points is prohibited.
 Dispensing devices for flammable and combustible liquids shall be of an approved type.
 Approved pumps taking suction from the top of the tank shall be used.
 Flammable or combustible liquids shall not be dispensed by a device that operates through pressure within a storage tank.
 Air or oxygen shall not be used to pressurize an aboveground tank.

 SEC.
-96.1.5706.2.8.2.
-PROHIBITION ON USE OF TANK VEHICLE.
+5706.2.8.2 PROHIBITION ON USE OF TANK VEHICLE.